revantk/eyeball-plus-plus/README.md

 `pip install eyeball_pp`

 # Concepts
 eyeball_pp has 3 simple concepts -- record, rerun and compare.
+To see a detailed example check out the examples/ folder in the repo

 ## Record
 eyeball_pp consists of a recorder which records the inputs and outputs of your task runs as you are running it and saves them as checkpoints.
 You can record this locally while developing or from a production system.
 You can optionally record human feedback for the task output too.

 You can record your task using the `record_task` decorator.
 This will record every run of this function call as a `Checkpoint` for future comparison.
+The args_to_record specify which inputs to record and the function return value is saved as the output.
 ```python
 import eyeball_pp